anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 may either be a breaking change or a non-breaking change, depending on the usage of the header with underlying HTTP software and infrastructure.

-### Compatibility of Replacements
+### Compatibility of Superseders

-A replacement is indistinguishable from a new, unrelated extension and is not backwards-compatible with its predecessor due to the rules of RDAP namespaced identifiers (see (#bare_extensions)).
+A superseder is indistinguishable from a new, unrelated extension and is not backwards-compatible with its predecessor due to the rules of RDAP namespaced identifiers (see (#bare_extensions)).
 Implementers of such changes should consider the following:

- - Whether a replacement can be provided alongside the predecessor, so that a service can simply support both during a transition period;
+ - Whether a superseder can be provided alongside the predecessor, so that a service can simply support both during a transition period;
- - Whether some sort of client signaling should be supported, so that clients can opt for the predecessor or replacement of the extension in responses that they receive (see [@?I-D.ietf-regext-rdap-x-media-type] for an example of how this might work); and
+ - Whether some sort of client signaling should be supported, so that clients can opt for the predecessor or superseder of the extension in responses that they receive (see [@?I-D.ietf-regext-rdap-x-media-type] for an example of how this might work); and
  - Whether the extension itself should define how versioning is handled within the extension documentation (see [@?I-D.ietf-regext-rdap-versioning] for an example of how this might work).

-When using a transition period between a predecessor and its replacement, the replacement must not conflict with the predecessor.
+When using a transition period between a predecessor and its superseder, the superseder must not conflict with the predecessor.
-Typically, this is not an issue when the rules of RDAP namespaced identifiers are followed (see (#bare_extensions)), but similar to compatibility of revisions there are some non-obvious compatibility issues with replacements regarding behaviors not protected by namespaces, such as with referrals (see (#referrals)).
+Typically, this is not an issue when the rules of RDAP namespaced identifiers are followed (see (#bare_extensions)), but similar to compatibility of revisions there are some non-obvious compatibility issues with superseders regarding behaviors not protected by namespaces, such as with referrals (see (#referrals)).

-Strategies for using a replacement in a transition are described below.
+Strategies for using a superseder in a transition are described below.

-#### Non-overlapping Replacements {#non_overlapping_replacements}
+#### Non-overlapping Superseders {#non_overlapping_superseders}

-Should an extension author desire to create a successor extension, one method is to create a replacement that replicates all the functionality of the predecessor.
+Should an extension author desire to create a successor extension, one method is to create a superseder that replicates all the functionality of the predecessor.

 Take for example this RDAP response for "example0":